Projects selected to take part in Waves Incubator are entitled to:

 We’re looking for several specific solutions that we believe are the most promising use cases for RIDE for dApps.

-Building a new decentralized autonomous organization (DAO) or a framework for simplified creation of DAOs.Download a detailed description
+Building a new decentralised autonomous organisation (DAO) or a framework for simplified creation of DAOs.Download a detailed description

-Creating exciting and engaging gaming dApps that could make an impact in the growing gaming dApp segment.Download a detailed description
+Creating exciting and engaging gaming dApps that could make an impact in the growing gaming dApps segment.Download a detailed description

-Developing gambling dApps that are secure, transparent and reliable, while maintaining fun and excitement that players expect from gambling.Download a detailed description
+Developing gambling dApps that are secure, transparent and reliable, while maintaining the fun and excitement that players expect from gambling applications.Download a detailed description